 How it works

 Fishways, most commonly referred to as fish ladders, are structures placed on or around human-made barriers (such as dams) to assist the natural migration of diadromous fishes.
 A pool-and-weir (seen in this sketch) is one of the oldest styles of fish ladders.
 It uses a series of small dams and pools of regular length to create a sloping channel for fish to travel around the obstruction.
-Effectively, the channel acts as a fixed lock to gradually step down the water level; to head upstream, fish must pass from box to box in the ladder.
+Effectively, the channel acts as a fixed lock to gradually step down the water level; to head upstream, fish must pass from box to box in

 [Photo captions reads]